The Warning (song): Background and release

-Eminem responded to Cannon's comments sarcastically, clarifying that the song was really "wishing the couple the best", and that it was a misunderstanding.
+Eminem responded to Cannon's comments sarcastically, saying that the song was really "wishing the couple the best", and that it was a misunderstanding.
 In an interview with BBC Radio, Eminem clarified that although contained a "harsh" line, he meant well: "There's a line on there that was a little harsh.
 It's a harsh line.
 But it's like this, the way I look at it, I had no idea he was gonna take it like he took it.
 I had no idea Nick Cannon was gonna start wildin' out on me.
 No pun intended."
 He later commented that he respected Cannon for his comment, and that he expected him to stand up for his wife: "I didn't read his blog or anything.
 But it is what it is.
 He's supposed to defend his wife, and I expected him to do that.
 But at the end of the day, it's a line I said – it's a song.
 What I actually meant to say is, I wish them the best.
 That's what I meant to say.
 That's the whole message of the record."

 After Carey premiered "Obsessed" on June 16, 2009, the media frenzied and began speculating the song was targeting Eminem, due to its lyrics and overall message.
 Following the song's accompanying music video, which featured Carey playing a role that resembled the rapper, critics considered it Carey's response to Eminem's "Bagpipes from Baghdad".
 Soon after both the release of the song and its video, Eminem released "The Warning" on July 30, 2009, which he claimed to be a retaliation.
 In the aftermath of the releases, Cannon was questioned regarding the inspiration of "Obsessed", and whether it was ever directed at Eminem:

 She's Mariah Carey.
 She's not beefin', she's a vegetarian.
 People keep saying ['Obsessed'] was directed at certain people.
 To be completely honest, she did the record 'cause she's a huge fan of this movie Mean Girls, and there's a line in the movie where one of the girls is like, 'Why are you so obsessed with me?'
 She says that at the beginning of the song, and that's where the concept came from.
 But, you know, art imitates life.